MicrosoftDocs/azure-docs/articles/applied-ai-services/form-recognizer/includes/how-to-guides/java-sdk.md

 ### Install the client library

-This quickstart uses the Gradle dependency manager.
+This project uses the Gradle dependency manager.
 You can find the client library and information for other dependency managers on the [Maven Central Repository](https://mvnrepository.com/artifact/com.azure/azure-ai-formrecognizer).

 In your project's *build.gradle.kts* file, include the client library as an `implementation` statement, along with the required plugins and settings.